biglocalnews/sync-doge-scrape/README.md

 (Scrappy method for now)

-If you want to test the script, go into the test BLN project and delete the most recent files.
+If you want to test the script, go into the test BLN project and delete the most recent files before running the command above.